Junior State of America: Ohio River Valley State

 The Ohio River Valley (ORV) includes chapters from Ohio, Indiana, Kentucky, West Virginia, and Tennessee.
 The state contains the Southwest District and North Central District.
-Fall State is held annually in Columbus, OH.
-Winter Congress is held annually in Washington, D.C.
-Spring State is held annually in Florence, KY.
-The ORV government is composed of a program director, a governor, a lieutenant governor and a cabinet.
+Fall State was held annually in Columbus, OH.
+Winter Congress was held annually in Washington, D.C.
+Spring State was held annually in Florence, Kentucky.
+The ORV government was composed of a program director, a governor, a lieutenant governor and a cabinet.
 The cabinet contains ten different departments, with 10 directors and 20 specialists.